 By this take flight, reach even further south.

-Though time and cycles will repeat they also
+Though time and cycles will repeat they

-So now upon the age’s cusp, even though it be
+Upon the age’s cusp, even though it be

-Receiving beams from an increasing light;
+Receive beams from the increasing light;

 And while seas roar and skies unfold